Welcome to the website, I hope to provide some background into the content of this site and my reasons for putting it together.

 This period in Irish history is referred to, with some under statement as, "The Emergency".
 This name stems from the Emergency Powers Act 1939, which was in force during the war, in Ireland.

-work on this site is only a small part of the excellent work
+such errors.
+The work on this site is only a small part of the

 It is worth noting that the Irish Military Archives in Cathal